IIsiolu/Book-A-Meal/.github/PULL_REQUEST_TEMPLATE.md

  #### What does this PR do?
+make sure all test passes for all routes

 #### Description of Task to be completed?
-should post customers order
+test cases for all routes
 #### How should this be manually tested?

-should return an array of meals and status code 200
+should return the right status code
 #### Any background context you want to provide?
-user should be able to post an order

 #### What are the relevant pivotal tracker stories?
 (If applicable)
-user should be able to post an order

 #### Screenshots (If applicable)